-US COVID-19 rates are declining, but colder weather could mean the Delta wave still has months to go, expert says
+US Covid-19 rates are declining, but colder weather could mean the Delta wave still has months to go, expert says

 “I’m not sure that we can predict at this time that we’re not going to see a winter surge,” CNN medical analyst Dr. Leana Wen said.
 “I really think it’s too early for us to celebrate and say that the worst is behind us.”

-Before that celebration, the US needs to keep the trajectory of cases, hospitalizations and deaths going down, a feat that depends on vaccinating more people, Dr. Anthony Fauci said Monday.
+Before any celebration, the US needs to keep the trajectory of cases, hospitalizations and deaths going down, a feat which depends on vaccinating more people, Dr. Anthony Fauci said Monday.

 “We have about 68 million people in this country who are eligible to be vaccinated who are not yet vaccinated,” said the director of the National Institute for Allergy and Infectious Diseases.
 “We need the overwhelming proportion of those unvaccinated people to be vaccinated and then we can be quite confident that if we can do that, you will not see a resurgence.”